minio/minfs/DESIGN.md

 ### Work in Progress.

-- Use Minio notifications to actively update metadata.
+- Use MinIO notifications to actively update metadata.
 - One mountpoint per bucket.
 - Each mountpoint will have its own cache folders and can be mounted to one bucket.
 - Renaming directories will cause an error when directly accessing the newly moved folder.